 This post contains affiliate links, which means if you click on a link, I may receive compensation at no cost to you.

-Did you hear Malia Obama’s taking a gap year before college?
+Did you hear Malia Obama took a gap year before college?
 And were you just a little bit jealous?
 Is your phone home screen a picture of a place you’ve never been?
 I know those symptoms.
 You want to take some time off and see the world on some once-in-a-lifetime, Bucket List-style mission.
 Maybe hug koalas in Australia or ride an elephant in Thailand.
 I can help you.

 First, koalas have very sharp claws, and they smell like menthol.
 Second, people should not ride elephants.
 It’s cruel.

 How do I know?
 I quit my job to travel for a year on my savings.
 I snorkelled the Great Barrier Reef in Australia.
 I toured Vietnam by motorbike.
 My Eiffel Tower selfies are adorable.
 It was an even more amazing trip than I expected — and I only spent about $1200 per month.
 And I want you to do it.
 Soon.

 Yes, there are plenty of “active seniors” frolicking around.
 But I’ve also met families traveling with preschoolers, thirty-somethings who were between jobs and extended honeymooners.
 To live your dream, now’s the time.
 I don’t mean to be Stephie Somber, but “someday” never comes.
 Ever.
 Pick up a calendar and look for yourself.
 So decide to schedule your priorities and go.